 It is crucial to have enough practice actually writing code with each building block that it can be naturally used in different contexts.

-Before this stage, the programmer knows nothing.
+To summarize, before this stage, the programmer knows nothing.
 After this stage, they are familiar with the terminology and can use the different building blocks.

 In the intermediate stage, the programmer can use all the building blocks.
 However they do not yet have much experience combining these building blocks to create useful, realistically-sized programs.